Artistic language: Personal languages

 Personal languages are ultimately created for one's own edification.
 The creator does not expect anyone to speak it; the language exists as a work of art.
 A personal language may be invented for the purpose of having a beautiful language, for self-expression, as an exercise in understanding linguistic principles, or perhaps as an attempt to create a language with an extreme phonemic inventory or system of verbs.
 Personal languages tend to have short lifespans, and are often displayed on the Internet and discussed on message boards much like Internet-based fictional languages.
 They are often invented in large numbers by the people who design these languages.
 However, a few personal languages are used extensively and long-term by their creators (e.g., for writing diaries).
 Javant Biarujia, the creator of Taneraic, described his personal language (which he terms a hermetic language) thus: "a private pact negotiated between the world at large and the world within me; public words simply could not guarantee me the private expression I sought."
 The author Robert Dessaix describes the origins of his personal language K: "I wanted words that described reality.
 So I made them up."

 Languages with small vocabulary

 The aim of such languages is to express deep meaning with very few parts.
 For instance, Toki Pona is generally said to have around 120, 123, or 125 root words and 14 phonemes.
 It was created by Canadian linguist and translator Sonja Lang for the purpose of simplifying thoughts and communication.
-Another example is Mini, a language of 1,000 words created by S. C. Gruget in 2020.

-Jokelangs

-The term jokelang is sometimes applied to conlangs created as jokes.
-These may be languages intended primarily to sound funny, such as DiLingo, or for some type of satire, often as satire on some aspect of constructed languages.